In 2007, Penn women’s soccer made its mark on Ivy League soccer history after winning the conference title outright.

 This was only the second time the Red and Blue had claimed the championship, the first being in 2001 in a three-way split with Dartmouth and Princeton.

-2007 was Penn’s year, and Penn’s year only.
-The team went 6-1-0 in the Ivy league, and 13-4-1 overall.
-Only the year before, Penn finished seventh in the league with a record of 1-4-2.
+2007 was Penn’s year and Penn’s year only, as the team went 6-1-0 in League play and 13-4-1 overall.
+Just one year previously, the Quakers had finished seventh in the league with a record of 1-4-2.

-Accompanying Friedman in the Honorable mention category was junior defender Eileen Larkin.
+Accompanying Friedman in the honorable mention category was junior defender Eileen Larkin.

-It was only fitting that it was Fuccello who clinched the first outright Ivy League title in Penn history with her game-winning goal against Harvard.
-The next year, in 2008, Fuccello suffered a year of injuries.
-In her senior season, Fuccello again stood out, tying the school record for most goals in a season record with 16.
+It was only fitting then that it was Fuccello who clinched the first outright Ivy League title in Penn history with her game-winning goal against Harvard.
+While her junior year was sidetracked by a series of injuries, Fuccello again stood out in her final season with the Red and Blue, tying the school record for most goals in a season record with 16.
 Penn finished third in the Ivy League that year.

 For now, however, the 2007 team stands alone at the top.